sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/readme.txt

 = 2.y.z - TODO =
 * Fix: flush permalinks on plugin activation and deactivation.
+* Enhancement: added an 'Add Calendar' button to quickly add a shortcode.

 = 2.2.6 - July 16, 2015 =